 John and Nellie are buried together in the Richmond Cemetery.
 All three children are buried within a stone’s throw.
 John’s father and Nellie’s parents are also a stone’s throw away.

 I thought I would share this photo because I have it and do not know how many others do.
 This is the five sons of Isabella Sharp and Joseph Carlisle.
 Isabella is the sister to my William Sharp, who I have written about previously at this link: Sharp-Bailey Wedding.
 Here are some of the details of the family, but I do not really know much more.
 They have a pretty large family with plenty of family historians so I will let them write the Carlisle history (which I know they have probably already done)

 Joseph Carlisle was born 21 July 1826 in Sherwood on the Hill, Nottinghamshire, England and died 17 March 1912 in Millcreek, Salt Lake, Utah.

 Isabella Sharp was born 22 December 1831 in Misson, Nottinghamshire, England and died 29 March 1904 in Salt Lake City, Salt Lake, Utah.
+Her parents were Thomas Sharp and Elizabeth Cartwright Sharp.
 If you search her brother, mentioned above, you can read more about her parents and family.

 Joseph and Isabella were married 18 May 1853 in St. Louis, St. Louis, Missouri.